 In October, a new podcast, All Things Marilyn, was launched.
 In France, The Last Sessions – a graphic novel about Marilyn – and Michel Schneider’s Marilyn: The Loves of Her Life were published; and another new documentary, Becoming Marilyn, made its debut on the Arte channel.
 James Collins, one of the Monroe Six (a group of teenage fans who followed Marilyn in 1950s New York) was interviewed for Vanity Fair‘s French edition; and a photo exhibit, Marilyn Monroe 1962, opened in Lyon.
 Also in October, Marilyn made the cover of the ‘Icons’ magazine series from Australian Women’s Weekly.
 Rapper Lil Nas X recreated Marilyn’s ‘subway scene’ from The Seven Year Itch for a Coca Cola drinks commercial; and Abbott Elementary star Quinta Brunson wore a replica of Marilyn’s ‘diamond dress’ from Gentlemen Prefer Blondes in the TV sitcom’s Halloween episode.
 Marilyn’s most famous costumer, Travilla, was featured in Viva Hollywood, a tribute to the film industry’s greatest Latino and Hispanic artists.
 Richard C. Miller‘s photos of a young Marilyn were sold as NFTs; and one of her most celebrated photographers, Douglas Kirkland, died aged 88.

-In November, My Maril, a memoir by Terry Karger (daughter of Marilyn’s musician boyfriend, Fred Karger) and a new biography of Arthur Miller were released; plus, Marilyn and her Gentlemen Prefer Blondes co-star Jane Russell shared a cover story for Closer USA.
+In November, My Maril, a memoir by Terry Karger (daughter of Marilyn’s musician boyfriend, Fred Karger), and a new biography of Arthur Miller were released; and actress Nancy Olson Livingston remembered Marilyn in her autobiography.
+Meanwhile, Marilyn and her Gentlemen Prefer Blondes co-star Jane Russell shared a cover story for Closer USA.
 In Massachusetts, the Brattle Theatre hosted a movie season, Marilyn Beyond Blonde.
-Her unfinished autobiography, My Story, was reissued in France, alongside a comic book adaptation; and a novel, An Evening With Marilyn, was published in Germany.
+Her unfinished memoir, My Story, was reissued in France, alongside a comic book adaptation; and a novel, An Evening With Marilyn, was published in Germany.
 A 1967 screen-print of Marilyn by Andy Warhol sold for $252K at Bonhams; and she also appeared in books about photographer Bob Willoughby, and the history of filmmaking in Alberta.

 And finally, in December Some Like It Hot: The Musical opened on Broadway; while the original movie claimed 38th place in Sight and Sound magazine’s poll of the 100 Greatest Films of All Time, while Variety put All About Eve in 9th place, and Empire’s readers named Marilyn among the 50 Greatest Actors.
 A photograph signed by Marilyn to husband Joe DiMaggio was sold for a record-breaking $300,000 at Heritage Auctions; and a selection of her best-known dresses and costumes – plus numerous personal items – also fetched high prices at Heritage and Julien’s.
 A retrospective of Marilyn’s movies was held at the Cinémathèque Française in Paris; and she graced the cover of UK magazine Professional Photo.
 Also in December, photographer Tony Vaccaro – who snapped Marilyn on location for River of No Return – and journalist Stanley E. Flink, who wrote her first cover story for LIFE magazine, both passed away.